 Many moms are not aware of the difference between ‘nipple shields’ and ‘breast shells’, but the two are very different.
 Breast Shells consist of two pieces of rigid plastic: a dome and a base that fit together with a space through which the nipple protrudes, and are worn under a bra They are worn only between feedings, and not while the baby nurses.
 For many years, they were recommended for use during the last few months of pregnancy because it was believed that the gentle constant pressure around the base of the nipples helped release the adhesions that kept the nipple from everting.
 However, research has shown that they don’t to make much difference in changing the shape of the nipple so, so their use is seldom recommended.

 After your baby is born, you can use a breast pump to draw out a flat or inverted nipple immediately before putting your baby on the breast.
 Pumping can also be useful in order to break the adhesions under the skin by applying uniform pressure from the center of the nipple.
-If the nipple is truly inverted, (which is usually present in only one nipple rather than both), you may need to use the pump to provide stimulation and supplement with your milk.
+If the nipple is truly inverted, (which is usually present in only one nipple rather than both), you may need to use the pump to provide stimulation and supplement with your breast milk.
 This is especially the case if the inversions are present in both nipples.
-Usually, after the first few nursings, the baby’s vigorous sucking will exert negative pressure and help the tissue protrude.
+Usually, after the first few feedings the baby’s vigorous sucking will exert negative pressure and help the tissue protrude.
 With both flat and inverted nipples, the baby will become better at grasping and drawing the nipple into his mouth as he gets bigger and stronger.

 If your nipples are flat or inverted, it is helpful if you have help from a Lactation Consultant if possible during the first feedings, as these are likely to present the most problems.
 Useful techniques include: